 So there I am, sitting on the most massive plane I’ve ever been on in my entire life, strapped into a window seat with 300 other people all anxious to get away from the raging first-day-of-New-York-spring storm, while the flight attendants fluttered about in pre-flight prep.
 The door is closed.
 I’m strapped in, my neighbors are strapped in.
 What’s happening, what’s happening?
 My mind is racing.
 Then, the captain gets on the intercom.

 “Well,” he says, “we’re all loaded up and ready to go.
 We’re just going to wait for it to stop snowing a bit.”

 And that’s when I realized: I have no power over any of this.
 I can’t control the weather, or how long it’ll take to shift.
 I can’t decide when it’s safe for us to take off.
 I’m about to fly around the whole world, further than I’ve ever been, to go to a place I’ve never seen, to meet people I’ve never met, and do work to support them in some way that I don’t know yet.
 I said yes, and now I’m here.
+I don’t know if I’ll make my connection and I don’t know what will happen if I miss it.
 There’s only one choice I have in this moment: I can panic, or I can choose not to.